cole-brookstone/cole-brookstone/README.md

 .

-★ 🪨 - cole , master of earth . big fan of cake too ! don't know how i EVER gave up cake for some time .. ★
+★ 🪨 - cole , master of earth . big fan of cake too ! don't know how i EVER gave up cake for some time ..
+6teen n counting , half polish , half arab ! pretty cool right ★

+★ 💥 - drawing and history are my main thing , same with reading , i dont mind sharing or yapping with anyone about it ! im actually pretty enthusiastic on talking about my interests and listening to others about theirs , but quick warning , i do talk a lot ... take it or leave it i dont really care ★

 ★ 🎭 - online , go ahead n talk to me //🌙 - afk , but c + h available , you can wait till im back // ⛔ - not welcoming , i probably won't talk to anyone but i rarely am in this mood so yea ^_^ ★